nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 * **TempBasalDur**: Temp basal duration (h:mm:ss) - The length of time for the temporary basal insulin delivery
 * **Suspend**: State "Suspend" when the pump is suspended and "Resumed" when the pump is resumed

 # Analysis of the Data
 The study data was analyzed to understand which data is relevant, how it must be manipulated and interpreted in order to obtain the true delivered insulin amounts.
-The results are mostly based on the analysis in the jupyter notebook `understand-flair-dataset.ipynb`
+The results are mostly based on the analysis in the jupyter notebook `understand-flair-dataset.ipynb`.
+Later, a second notebook was added: `understand-flair-dataset/2024-08-12 - Modularize-Flair.ipynb` that added details to TDDs and closed loop modes focusing on improving the match between reported and calcualted TDDs.

 **Leading Questions**:
 * Do we need to track DataDtTm_adjusted or can we rely on DataDtTm?